By Chia-Ai Hsu| January 28, 2021

 “My intention in the beginning was to help one of my friends who had just moved to Amsterdam [a year before].
 He had trouble getting to know people and I thought that since most of the people coming to Amsterdam are going to be new and international, everyone is going through the same thing.
 The university wouldn’t be organizing too many events on its own, like you need to be a part of associations to go to these events [so] people need to put in a lot of effort to get to know people.”
 Thus, Hammoud created the account to “make people not feel alone, allow people to put themselves out there very easily and just reach out to each other.”

-Around May, 2020, Leila made roommate matching surveys and conducted demographic research on the nationalities and majors of the students from the class of 2023.
+Around May, 2020, Leila promoted the roommate matching surveys and demographic research on the nationalities and majors of the students from the class of 2023 made by Andrei Volcov, a 19-year-old first-year political science student.
 Recently, she uses the account as a platform to promote talented student artists.
-Andrei Volcov, a 19-year-old first-year political science student, felt grateful about the account and voluntarily helped Leila.
+Andrei felt grateful about the account and voluntarily helped Leila.

 “I was involved in every single documentation of the students, and also ran statistics on the demographics of majors”, said Volcov.
 “We are currently focusing on how to help first-year students, even the ones that are abroad, to settle down in Amsterdam.”